-The final report must be submitted to the Fonds concerned by the date specified by the latter.
-If a final report is not submitted within the prescribed time, the funding holders may not receive new funding from any of the three Fonds or may have their payments suspended until the situation has been remedied.
-Any specific conditions or requirements with regard to the production or submission of the final report are specified in the program rules.
-RE
+If a final report is not submitted within the prescribed time, the funding holder may not receive new funding from any of the three Fonds, either as principal investigator or co-investigator, or may have their payments suspended until the situation has been remedied.
+Any specific conditions or requirements with regard to the production or submission of the final report are specified in the program rules or award letter.